olivernorred/legit-marquees/README.md

 ### <code>textsize</code>

 Any number.
 Resizes the text with respect to the viewbox.
-Defaults to 24 just cause.
+Defaults to 24 cause that's a nice number!